 The Plan offers access to certain non-PPO health care providers that have agreed to discount their charges.
-These providers are contracted with MultiPlan, Viant, and Private Healthcare System (PHCS).
-Covered services by these providers are considered at the negotiated rate and subject to applicable deductibles, coinsurances, and copayments.
-Since these Other Participating Providers are not PPO providers, the regular non-PPO benefits will apply.
+These providers are available to you through the MultiPlan network.
+Covered services by these providers are considered at the negotiated rate and are subject to applicable deductibles, coinsurances and copayments.
+Since these Other Participating Providers are not PPO providers the regular non-PPO benefits will apply.